-We build all Grand Design RV fifth wheels and travel trailers to meet or exceed the thorough manufacturing and safety codes, standards, and regulations of the Recreational Vehicle Industry Association (RVIA).
+All Grand Design RV fifth wheels and travel trailers are built to meet or exceed the thorough safety and manufacturing codes, standards, and regulations of the Recreational Vehicle Industry Association (RVIA).

-- Both RVIA and Transport Canada conduct frequent random audits to confirm our RVs are manufactured to U.S. (RVIA) and Canadian (CSA) standards. - The RVIA or CSA Group label found on the sidewall next to the entry door confirms that your RV has been constructed to these exacting codes and standards. - RVs built for sale in Canada may differ to conform to Canadian codes.
+- Both RVIA and Transport Canada conduct frequent random audits to confirm that our RVs are manufactured to U.S. (RVIA) and Canadian (CSA) standards. - The RVIA or CSA Group label found on the sidewall next to the entry door certifies that your RV has been constructed to these exacting codes and standards. - RVs built for sale in Canada may differ to conform to Canadian codes.